 It’s no surprise that manga has found its way into the streetwear world, especially one that’s basketball-related.
-These Air Jordan 6s have images from across the whole series of Slam Dunk, subtly printed on homage to the show’s main character, including his number 10 jersey number.
+These Air Jordan 6s have images from across the whole series of Slam Dunk, subtly printed in homage to the show’s main character, including his number 10 jersey number.
 The manga was created by artist Takehiko Inoue who has cited Michael Jordan as a huge influence.
-These sneakers aren’t specific to Japan, but they were only manufactured in limited quantities, including a few more pieces to collect for sneakers enthusiasts like ourselves.
+These sneakers aren’t specific to Japan, but they were only manufactured in limited quantities, including a few more pieces to collect for sneaker enthusiasts like ourselves.

 Reebok x Atmos x Packer

 Speaking of anime, Reebok’s sneaker collab with Atmos and American store Packer saw them create the Doraemon Instapumps in super fun cartoonish colors with fuzzy little faux fur accents to commemorate the lovable character.
 Kid’s sizes are available in these but are exclusive to Japan.
 Doraemon has since made themed sneakers with Gucci and Nike, too.

 BAPE x Asics

 BAPE and Asics, two major hitters in Japanese footwear, collaborated to create the GEL-Kayanos. launched the range that Asics still sells, although these first pairs were exclusively in BAPE’s signature camouflage tones with intricate details all over.
 They’ve since released another round together – the gel 1090s with the same green hues and extra orange tiger stripes that Asics are known for.